-Epochs: 13-14 Produces: Combat Cybers Researches: Unit Upgrades Area of Effect: None precursors to Cybers were small robots - remotely operated - which were used for reconnaissance and disposing of unexploded ordnance.
+Produces: Combat Cybers Researches: Unit Upgrades

+Automated intelligent weapons known as "Cybers" were introduced in the 21st Century mostly to keep human beings out of harms way.
+The precursors to Cybers were small robots - remotely operated - which were used for reconnaissance and disposing of unexploded ordnance.
 Later, larger machines were lightly armed and sent into hostile areas to gather intelligence for their operators.
 The first truly autonomous Cybers appeared in the mid-21st Century once neural nets and processing power became sufficiently advanced to provide machines with rudimentary intelligence.
 In time, continued advances in materials, propulsion, weapon systems, and machine intelligence lead to an explosion of Cyber designs.